Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 A deafening bang explodes from the trick, sending those nearby reeling.
-When detonated, make a Prowess attack against all creatures with a 2 tile radius around the trick.
+When detonated, make a special attack against Prowess against all creatures with a 2 tile radius around the trick.
 Knock each creature hit prone and apply one stack of blunted to them.

 ## Cold Shower